SkepticMystic/Phrase-Bank/Phrase Databases/Phrase_Bank_refnwrite_and_manchester copy.md

 Research articles generally consist of the following components:
 Quantitative research is generally associated with the positivist paradigm.

-## Being Cautious
+## Devices that distance the author from a proposition

-> Devices that distance the author from a proposition
+↑ Being Cautious

 It is believed that ...
 It is thought that ...